mathula2596/PasswordGenerator/README.md

-# PasswordGenerator
+## Password Generator
-# This Python code will be used to generate multiple random passwords based on the user inputs
+<p> This Python code will be used to generate multiple random passwords based on the user inputs <br/>
-# Run main file to execute the code
+ Run the main file to execute the code</p>